-He also represents numerous corporations and insurance carriers—in first party and coverage disputes—in state and federal litigation.
-Schuyler's practice has also included advising and representing attorneys, judges and law firms in ethics, disciplinary, malpractice and risk management matters.
+In addition, he represents numerous corporations and insurance carriers—in first party and coverage disputes—in state and federal litigation.
+Schuyler's practice has further included advising and representing attorneys, judges, and law firms in ethics, disciplinary, malpractice, and risk management matters.

-Schuyler is a member of Hinshaw's Management Committee and Executive Committee.
-He previously served as Co-Chair of the firm's Consumer Financial Services Practice Group.
+Schuyler has been active in the firm's management, serving terms on Hinshaw's Management Committee, the Executive Committee, and as Co-Chair of the firm's Consumer Financial Services Practice Group.

-Prior to joining Hinshaw, Schuyler was an associate in the New York office of an international firm based in Chicago, where he managed a Fortune 100 company's mass tort litigation in New York State.
-He also served for a decade as an Assistant Corporation Counsel in the New York City Law Department, Office of the Corporation Counsel, where he was assigned to the Bronx Family Court.
+Before joining Hinshaw, Schuyler was an associate in the New York office of an international firm, where he managed a Fortune 100 company's mass tort litigation in New York State.
+Prior to that, he served as an Assistant Corporation Counsel in the New York City Law Department, Office of the Corporation Counsel, where he was assigned to the Bronx Family Court.

 Prior to his career as an attorney, Schuyler was Deputy Director of the County Court Victim/Witness Unit at the Boulder County District Attorney's Office in Boulder, Colorado.
 He served as liaison between district attorneys and the victims of violent crime with regard to all court proceedings.

 - Mortgage Bankers Association

 - New York City Bar Association

 - Compliance Committee